RivaD2/reading-notes/201/class-02.md

 ### IF ELSE STATEMENTS

-* If else statements are used VERY OFTEN in JS and they allow us to run one set of code if a condition is true, and if another is FALSe
+* If else statements are used VERY OFTEN in JS and they allow us to run one set of code if a condition is TRUE, and if another is FALSE
 * If else statements rely on conditionals, basically saying, if "A" is true, then do "B":
 ```
 if (name = "Riva) {